Go to the Nature Institute’s home page

 If … we look at the speculum on a duck’s wing, we might imagine that an artist had drawn his brush across some ten blank feathers, which overlap sideways — making white, bluey-green, and black lines — so that the stroke of the brush touched only the exposed part of each feather.
 The pattern is a single whole, superimposed on the individual feathers, so that the design on each, seen by itself, no longer appears symmetrical.
 We realize the astonishing nature of such a combined pattern only when we consider that it develops inside several or many feather sheaths completely separated from one another; and that in each individual feather it appears at an early stage while it is still tightly rolled up, the joint pattern not being produced until these feathers are unfolded.
 What sort of unknown forces direct the constructional work in the “painting” of these feather germs?
 (Portmann 1967, p.
 22).

 Whatever Portmann’s “unknown forces” may be, they seem to work to perfection.
 But how are we to understand this perfection?
 What sort of explanation are we looking for when we want to make sense of form?
 In the case of that patch of color on the duck’s wings, surely we will eventually be able to trace exhaustively the processes and connections by which each molecule of pigment seems lawfully “compelled” to take up its proper place in the various feathers.
-But where, amid the innumerable, widely dispersed molecular jigglings, transits, collisions, interactions, and chemical transformations, will we glimpse the global coordinating power that guarantees the overall, aesthetically satisfying outcome in the face of all the degrees of freedom (Chapter 6) possessed by the interacting molecules in all the individual and separate feathers?
+But where, amid the innumerable, widely dispersed molecular jigglings, transits, collisions, interactions, and chemical transformations, will we glimpse the global coordinating power that guarantees the overall, aesthetically satisfying outcome in the face of all the degrees of freedom (Chapter 6, “Context: Dare We Call It Holism?”) possessed by the interacting molecules in all the individual and separate feathers?

 mallard duck showing the speculum on each wing